 Your strengths are things that your organization does exceptionally well, things that separate you from your competitors.
 So analyze what it is that you do best and take advantage of it every opportunity you get.

-When you’re going through your weaknesses it’s important to be honest with yourself.
+When you’re going through your list of weaknesses it’s important to be honest with yourself.
 A SWOT analysis is only useful if it’s accurate.
 Think about things you can improve on in your business.
 For things you just cannot do, set aside time later to see how you can outsource or delegate those things.
+Or even if it’s worth investing in learning to do yourself.

 Threats are anything happening in your society or community that could negatively affect your business.
 To use our COVID example again, if your supply chain has links in multiple different companies then the interruption of shipping items would be a threat for you.